-- t= Flags, represented as a colon-separated list of names (plaintext; OPTIONAL, default is no flags set).
+- t= Flags, represented as a colon-separated list of names (plain-text; OPTIONAL, default is no flags set).
+Unrecognized flags MUST be ignored.
 The defined flags are as follows: - y This domain is testing DKIM.
-Verifiers MUST NOT treat messages from signers in testing mode differently from unsigned email, even should the signature fail to verify.
-Verifiers MAY wish to track testing mode results to assist the signer. - s Any DKIM-Signature header fields using the "i=" tag MUST have the same domain value on the right-hand side of the "@" in the "i=" tag and the value of the "d=" tag.
+Verifiers MUST NOT treat messages from Signers in testing mode differently from unsigned email, even should the signature fail to verify.
+Verifiers MAY wish to track testing mode results to assist the Signer.

+s Any DKIM-Signature header fields using the "i=" tag MUST have the same domain value on the right-hand side of the "@" in the "i=" tag and the value of the "d=" tag.
 That is, the "i=" domain MUST NOT be a subdomain of "d=".
 Use of this flag is RECOMMENDED unless subdomaining is required.